-Top Tech Tips for Your Next Convention
+Con Prep: Top Tech Tips for Your Next Convention

-Written by Guest Contributor Cassie Tolhurst.
+This piece was written by Guest Contributor Cassie Tolhurst.

 Convention season is coming, and along with it, people dressed as Daenerys, Arya, and Sansa.
 You’ll see other characters too—some from galaxies far, far away or from universes yet unknown to the common person.
 Others descend from on high, ascend from down low, or step out of cities somehow twistedly familiar.
 You, as the duly appointed representative of planet Earth, recognize them all and herald their arrival at comic conventions every fall.